rawhat/http-benchmarks/README.md

     - GET /user/:id -> id
     - POST /user -> <body>

-Each application was tested with [Apache Bench](https://httpd.apache.org/docs/2.4/programs/ab.html) with 200,000 requests for each case noted above.
+Each application was tested with [h2load](https://nghttp2.org/documentation/h2load-howto.html) with 30s for each case noted above.
 These tests were repeated with the concurrency flag set to 1, 2, 4, 6, 8, 12, and 16.

 ## Results